 You could also add 2 Tablespoons of grated ginger at the same time you add the rosellas.

 Thinly sliced Fresh rosellas make a great addition to salads.
 They have a tart almost lemony flavour with a crunchy texture.
+Pick the smaller pods for this.

 Try topped on a salad of pomegranate, couscous and goats cheese with a drizzle of lemon juice and olive oil.
 Yummo!